It’s Black History Month and I am happy to partner with other amazing black food bloggers for this year’s Black History Month Virtual Potluck!

-Which I am sure this is a meal that his father had growing up and stuck with him, which in turn became a dish my father loved, which then lead to him passing it down to us.
+I am sure this is a meal that his father had growing up and stuck with him, which in turn became a dish my father loved, which then led to him passing it down to us.

-Till this day every time I make this dish I think of my childhood.
-The canned mackerel that he would carefully take the bones out and flake up gently making sure to keep the meat in tact.
+To this day every time I make this dish, I think of my childhood.
+The canned mackerel that he would carefully take the bones out and flake up gently making sure to keep the meat intact.

 Like anything that is passed down, you tend to add your spin to it.
 My dad would grate raw potatoes into the mackerel mixture, making sure to drain the liquid—something he said his father didn’t do.
 But for my take on it, I decided to boil the potato which in turn eliminated the chance of the mixture becoming extremely wet.
 It also helped with binding everything together.

-But, the best thing about this technique is that when you fry your mackerel balls, the roughly chopped potatoes that makes their way on the outside develop the most wonderful hash brown like crust—it’s amazing!
+But, the best thing about this technique is that when you fry your mackerel balls, the roughly chopped potatoes that make their way on the outside develop the most wonderful hash brown-like crust—it’s amazing!

 More of the texture comes from rolling your mixture in cornmeal instead of flour for a welcoming crust.
-Warm syrup, hot sauce and biscuits brings everything together for the most satisfying simple meal.
+Warm syrup, hot sauce, and biscuits bring everything together for the most satisfying simple meal.